-Practical Area V - Second Year 4th semester

-Activities -Full time teaching practice
+Practical Area V - Second Year 4th semester Activities -Full time teaching practice a) Other school activities:

 1. The trainees will be placed in special schools for full time for 2 weeks.

 They will be involved in the following activities of the school: